afragen/faster-updates/readme.txt

 ### VirtualBox

-VirtualBox being tested.
+VirtualBox is being tested.
 If you encounter any problems while using VirtualBox please uncomment the following line in `faster-updates.php`.

 `// shell_exec( 'sync; echo 2 > /proc/sys/vm/drop_caches' );`